Ron Walters (ice hockey)

 Ronald Wayne Walters (born March 9, 1948) is a retired professional ice hockey player who played 166 games in the World Hockey Association.
 He played for the Indianapolis Racers, Edmonton Oilers, and Los Angeles Sharks.

+His father, Ron Walters Sr, was light heavyweight boxing champion of the Canadian Army in World War II and spent the first two WHA seasons as a trainer for the Oilers.